Malak-gif512/HealthcareSystem/README.md

 ## 📊 Database Insight
 Our data is managed with strict integrity.
 The following capture shows the real-time `AuditLogs` table tracking user operations directly from our production Azure instance:
 <img width="1920" height="868" alt="Azure_Database" src="https://github.com/user-attachments/assets/6bd05588-d67f-4994-bc7c-fd018290e514" />
+*A real-time snapshot of the AuditLogs table in our Azure SQL instance, demonstrating the immutable tracking of user actions, including timestamps and operations, ensuring full data accountability and integrity.*

 ## 📝 How to Test
 1. **Register**: Use the `/api/Auth/register` endpoint to create an identity.